mezamateoj/Financial-Analysis/README.md

-## Financial Analysis UsinG Python
+## Financial Analysis Using Python

-Collection of projects.
+### Collection of projects mainly focus on finance using python.